Use this statistical tool to calculate the quartiles (q1, q2, & q3) for the data set.

 Interquartile Range (IQR)

-IQR is the analysis to determine how the values are spread in the middle 50 % of a dataset.
-It is the difference between the Q3 and the Q1.
-This can also be calculated with the help of an IQR Calculator.
+The IQR measures the range of the values in the middle 50% of the data set. and the mileage difference between Q3 and Q1.
+You can also calculate it with the help of an IQR calculator.

 Median Quartile = \(\ Q2 = (n + 1) \times{\frac {2}{4}}\)

-Let us show these calculations with the example:
+let us display those calculations with the instance:

 2, 7, 9, 11, 13, 16, 23

-Step 2: Calculate the total number of terms n
+Step No.2: Calculate the total variety of terms n

-Here's how to find the positions of the quartiles:
+right here's how to discover the positions of the quartiles:

 \(\ Q1 = (n + 1) \times{\frac {1}{4}}\)